 Create Portfolio Showcase

 A portfolio showcase is a post that features a selection of your design work, along with information about each project.
-Portfolio showcases can help you demonstrate your skills and capabilities as a designer, and can also provide inspiration for other designers.
+Portfolio showcases can help you demonstrate your skills and capabilities as a designer, and can also inspire other designers.

 Example blog post titles: